 Brooklyn-based artist Serra Victoria Bothwell Fels (NY) is interested in the intersections of site-specific architecture and interdependent ecosystems.
-In this project, she embraces a newly developed term, “magical speculative feminism,” a philosophy centered on social change that is inspired by adrienne maree brown’s 2017 book, Emergent Strategy.
-Brown compares communities to ecosystems, positing that their survival in the face of constant change is reliant on strong relationships.
+In this project, she embraces “magical speculative feminism,” a philosophy centered on social change that is inspired by adrienne maree brown’s 2017 book, Emergent Strategy.
+Brown compares communities to ecosystems, positing that their survival in the face of constant change relies on strong relationships.
 Fels borrows theories from brown and combines them with ideas found in magic realism and science fiction to propose an existence that is collaborative, just, and full of staggering possibilities.

 For her Open House Project installation, Fels investigates the architecture of the historic John Michael Kohler home and proposes interrelated sculptural forms that suggest change and transformation.
-Each room of the John Michael Kohler house galleries will be altered through a variety of ecologically inspired interventions.
-Cavern-like ceilings, mysterious ceramic growths, perforated walls, and cloud-like structures will transform the exhibition space into an “architecture of becoming.”
+The galleries in the home are altered through a variety of ecologically inspired interventions.
+Cavern-like ceilings, mysterious ceramic growths, perforated walls, and cloud-like structures transform the exhibition space into an “architecture of becoming.”
 Fels’s installation is designed to confuse the real and the imaginary, encourage a heightened sense of observation, and challenge the presumed stability of fixed space and structures.
 Visitors are invited to explore the potential of architectural elements such as floors, ceilings, and walls as vehicles for community building and change.

-The Open House Project is an ongoing Arts Center initiative providing a platform for emerging and underrepresented artists and art forms to cultivate creative examinations of history, source material, contemporary art practices, and site-specificity.
+The Open House Project, an ongoing Arts Center initiative, provides a platform for emerging and underrepresented artists and art forms to cultivate creative examinations of history, source material, contemporary art practices, and site-specificity.

 Visit the Beauty Surplus accompanying website for more information about this exhibition.